matsest/bicep-registry-demo/README.md

 ```

 :heavy_check_mark: **Congratulations!** - you've successfully deployed a Bicep template that refers to a remote module in a private module registry!

+### Next steps

+To build upon this you can try:
+- Adding another module in the modules directory.
+The name of the directory will be the module name and it must have a `main.bicep` file within it.
+- Consuming the module from the registry in a another workflow to deploy resources
+  - You will need to set up a service principal that have [AcrPull permissions](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-roles?tabs=azure-cli) and permissions to deploy resources (Contributor or equivalent)
+- Add more robust versioning automation (e.g. always publish a `latest` version on push to main) and use [GitHub Releases](https://docs.github.com/en/actions/learn-github-actions/events-that-trigger-workflows#release) to publish specific versions

 ### Cleanup